Households suffer miserable year of across-the-board bill increases | LBC

 Households suffer miserable year of across-the-board bill increases

-This year’s so-called ‘Awful April’ price hikes combined with high energy costs saw many households struggling to balance their budget.
+The so-called “Awful April” price hikes combined with high energy costs saw the average household facing an annual increase of £1,254 from essential bill rises

-This year has been a miserable one for households after across-the-board price hikes on everything from energy to council tax left many struggling to balance their budgets.
+Households have faced across-the-board price hikes on everything from energy to council tax, leaving many struggling to balance their budgets.

 The so-called “Awful April” price hikes combined with high energy costs saw the average household facing an annual increase of £1,254 from essential bill rises, according to figures from comparison site Uswitch.

-Most areas in England saw council tax bills rise by 5% – the maximum amount permitted – with some including Birmingham, Bradford, Newham, Somerset, Trafford, and Windsor & Maidenhead granted special permission to go even higher.
+Most areas in England saw council tax bills rise by 5 per cent – the maximum amount permitted – with some including Birmingham, Bradford, Newham, Somerset, Trafford, and Windsor & Maidenhead granted special permission to go even higher.

 Water bills increased by an average £123 per year – the largest rise since the industry was privatised in 1989.